jayterwahl/author-website.github.io/works.md

 The classy authors have a listing of their works available.
 Some of these can even be read online!

+*There Are Angels and They Are Utilitarians*, [Diabolical Plots](https://www.diabolicalplots.com/dp-fiction-82b-there-are-angels-and-they-are-utilitarians-by-jamie-wahls/), 2021

 *The Murders of Jason Hartman*, [Clarkesworld](http://clarkesworldmagazine.com/nelson-wahls_11_20/), 2020

 *A Kept Species*, [Daily Science Fiction](https://dailysciencefiction.com/science-fiction/future-societies/jamie-wahls/a-kept-species), 2020